AKSBhardwaj/AdvancedDateFormatter/README.md

-# AdvancedDateFormatter
+# JSAdvancedDateFormatter
-Advanced Date Formatter is a lightweight JavaScript library designed for easy and flexible date formatting.
+JS Advanced Date Formatter is a lightweight JavaScript utility designed for easy and flexible date formatting.
 It supports customizable patterns, including full month names, ordinal suffixes, ISO formatting, Unix timestamps, relative time, and more.
 Perfect for handling various date and time manipulation needs in your applications.

 Features
 1. Format dates in multiple customizable patterns